C L O S L E R

 When I was a hospice and palliative medicine fellow, I spent time at the West Palm Beach VA Hospital and was privileged to take part in our veterans’ final journeys after they died on the hospice unit.
 It was a ritual that honored the dead and gave comfort to the survivors.
 The vivid memory of it sticks with me to this day.

 After a veteran died, he or she was gently transferred to a gurney, the side arms were raised, and an American flag was draped on top.
-Then we would accompany the patient on his final journey to the morgue.
+Then we would accompany the patient on their final journey to the morgue.
 Family.
 Physicians.
 Nurses.
 CNAs.
 Social workers.
 The chaplain.
 Even the golden retriever therapy dog padded solemnly beside us.
 That animal was the worst behaved therapy dog I ever saw, but even he seemed to grasp the gravity of the occasion.

 Our path to the morgue took us through the community living center where the post-acute care patients congregated.
 I remember them as a motley crew in various stages of able-bodiedness.
 Some were in wheelchairs.
 Some were in johnnies.
 Many sported well-worn jackets and baseball caps emblazoned with patches signifying their service branch and in which war they fought.
 They mingled and talked with that instant yet potent camaraderie that I have only seen in VA hospitals.
 As we conveyed the flag-laden gurney through the crowd, conversation stopped, and silence descended like a mantle as everyone honored the deceased.
 Those who could stand, stood.
 Those who were veterans saluted, hands moving to foreheads like a somber version of the wave at a football game.
 The hustling staff froze in place as we passed.
 It was as if time stood still in order to carve out a moment of remembrance for this fallen soldier.